 There is one type of content that can help us get out of this vortex: TED Talks.
-Featuring presentations from some of the most brilliant minds in the world, TED Talks cover every topic under the sun in an easy-to-understand and inspiring way.
+Featuring motivational speeches from some of the most brilliant minds in the world, TED Talks cover every topic under the sun in an easy-to-understand and inspiring way.

-So to help you break out of your typical content mold and learn something new to make you better at your job, we've compiled 15 of our favorite TED talks.
+To help you break out of your typical content mold and learn something new, we've compiled 22 of our favorite inspirational TED Talks below.
 Watch them.
 You'll learn, laugh, and maybe even cry.
-And if you're itching to see a TED-style talk in person, you can come to INBOUND 2013 and attend our version, INBOUND: Bold Talks.
+And if you're itching to see a TED-style talk in person, you can register for INBOUND 2015 and check out our Bold Talks track.

-Ever been searching for something online and then, all of a sudden, you hit a dead end?
+It's happened to all of us.
+You're searching for something online and then, all of a sudden, you hit a dead end.
 You've gotten a 404 error.
 For some companies, a 404 page is just a functional alert to tell users that they've tried to reach an unreachable destination ... but it doesn't have to be this way.
 Gleeson suggests an alternative: "What if this error page was also an opportunity?"
 You'll have to watch the video yourself to see how these "well-designed moments can build brands."

 In each economic period of history, customers have demanded different things.
 In the industrial economy when mass production developed, it was all about keeping costs low to distribute goods to as many people as possible.
 Then, the economy evolved to be more of a service industry, where companies were all about producing quality.
 Now, we're in an "experience economy" and companies need to be concerned with "rendering authenticity."
-Learn why authenticity is crucial to your business' success -- and how to make sure you can achieve it in Pine's talk below.
+Learn why authenticity is crucial to your business' success -- and how to make sure you can achieve it.

 If you want to get some brilliant storytelling tips from the writer of all three Toy Story movies -- all while laughing your head off -- check out Stanton's TED Talk below.
 Although, be warned that he does use some not safe for work (NSFW) language.

 7) Kevin Allocca: "Why Videos Go Viral"